Mussels may turn out to be an important contribution to the pantry of the world

 To implement the solution TripleNine is facing a maturation process that targets both technical and infrastructure development Kenneth Storbank explains:

 Secondly, we need to find the right infrastructure in cooperation with our partners.
-In the long term, it is possible to imagine an entire ‘clam purification plant’ around aquaculture, which would have a massive positive impact on the marine environment.
+In the long term, it is possible to imagine an entire ‘mussel purification plant’ around aquaculture, which would have a massive positive impact on the marine environment.
 That is the vision we aim for, and we are determined to make it happen.
 Once we have found the right formula, it is undoubtedly a solution we can spread globally.”

 SDGs in play